 Prof. Dr. Rainer Stark

-The research interests of the organizations he presides include, besides the innovative technologies of product lifecycle management (PLM) and virtual product creation (VPE), in particular the new development capabilities in the field of self-learning systems, cyber-physical systems, smart services and digital twin solutions taking into account new key competencies like artificial intelligence, IoT and model-based systems engineering.
+The research work of his chair at Technical University of Berlin includes, besides the innovative technologies of digital modeling and engineering in product lifecycle management (PLM) and virtual product creation (VPE), in particular the new development capabilities in the field of self-learning systems, cyber-physical systems, smart services and digital twin solutions taking into account new key competencies like artificial intelligence, IoT and model-based systems engineering.

-Prof. Stark is a member of the German Academy of Science & Engineering (acatech), the Scientific Society for Product Development (Wissenschaftliche Gesellschaft für Produktentwicklung (WiGeP), and the International Academy for Production Engineering (CIRP).
+Prof. Stark is a member of the German Academy of Science & Engineering (acatech), the research council of the platform Industrie 4.0, the Scientific Society for Product Development (Wissenschaftliche Gesellschaft für Produktentwicklung (WiGeP), and the International Academy for Production Engineering (CIRP).

 Philipp Wibbing